-Anne Carpenter, Dagny Emiliani, Lori Ganz, John Hyde, Andrew Irons, Jill Kiefer, Peter Leeds, Kai Liguori, Regina Luersen, Sharon Rowe
+Kevin Byrd, Anne Carpenter, Jan Smith Castronuovo, Mary Ellis, Dagny Emiliani, Lori Ganz, John Hyde, Andrew Irons, Jill Kiefer, Peter Leeds, Regina Luersen, Sharon Rowe

 At the heart of the Bethany Arts Community are our local studio artists; the talented, creative, and beautiful people who call Bethany “home.”
 Coming from Ossining and the surrounding area, they have helped shape our community where like-minded creative people support each other and collaborate.
 Our studio artists have taught classes and workshops and exhibited their work in our galleries.
 They bring light and joy to Bethany every day and bring true meaning to the phrase that “renting a studio at Bethany is much more than just renting a space.”

 We hope you enjoy this peak into their world as much as we do!